buildit/calculator-assignment/README.md

 - `sum` the sum of all calculations of the given context
 - `count` the number of calls against the given context

+#### delete endpoint
+A context can be deleted and even recreated if needed.
+On recreation, it should start from scratch i.e., any previous values should be discarded.

 ### Further service requirements

 - A closed context cannot be closed again